UPPMAX/UPPMAX-documentation/docs/software/matlab_addons.md

     ```matlab

       >> kalmanf
-      Unrecognized function or variable 'kalmanf'.
+      Unrecognised function or variable 'kalmanf'.
     ```

     - OK, it is not there